-As part of the initialization the designated parties generate the system parameters p, q, g, G, as described in section 2.2, where we may safely assume that l < q/2for any reasonable security parameter k.
-Secondly, the authorities execute the robust key generation protocol as described in section 2.3.
+As part of the initialization the designated parties generate the system parameters p, q, g, G, as described in Section 2.2, where we may safely assume that l < q/2 for any reasonable security parameter k.
+Secondly, the authorities execute the robust key generation protocol as described in Section 2.3.
 The transcripts of these protocol should appear on the bulletin board.
-Note that this also shows to any observer that indeed n authorities are taken part in the scheme, which is otherwise not visible to the voters (4).
+Note that this also shows to any observer that indeed n authorities are taken part in the scheme, which is otherwise not visible to the voters.

-The main steps of the voting protocol now are, where

-we assume w.l.o.g. that only correct ballots are cast:
+The main steps of the voting protocol now are, where we assume w.l.o.g. that only correct ballots are cast:

-- 1) Voter V_i posts a ballot (x_i, y_i) to the bulletin board accompanied by a non-interactive proof of validity. - 2) When the deadline is reached, the proofs of validity are checked by the authorities and the product $(X, Y) = (\prod{i=1}^{l} x_i, \prod{i=1}^{l} y_i)$ is formed. - 3) Finally, the authorities jointly execute the decryption protocol of section 2.3 for (X, Y) to obtain the value of $W = Y/X^s$ A non-interactive proof of knowledge is used in Step 1 of the decryption protocol.
+- 1. Voter $V_i$ posts a ballot $(x_i, y_i)$ to the bulletin board accompanied by a noninteractive proof of validity. - When the deadline is reached, the proofs of validity are checked by the authorities and the product (X, Y) = (∏li=1 xi, ∏li=1 yi) is formed.
+Finally, the authorities jointly execute the decryption protocol of Section 2.3 - 3.
+Finally, the authorities jointly execute the decryption protocol of Section 2.3 for (X, Y) to obtain the value of $W = Y/X^s$ .
+A non-interactive proof of knowledge is used in Step 1 of the decryption protocol.

-We thus get $W = G^T$ as a result, where T is equal to the difference between the number of yes-votes and novotes, $-l \le T \le l$.
+We thus get $W = G^T$ as a result, where T is equal to the difference between the number of yes-votes and no-votes, $-l \leq T \leq l$ .
 Hence, $T = \log_G W$ which is in general hard to compute.
 However, in our case we can now fully exploit the fact that the number of voters l is relatively small-certainly polynomial in the security parameter!
-The value of T can be determined easily using O(l) modular multiplications only, by iteratively generating G^{-l} , G^{-l+1} , G^{-l+2} ... (each time using one multiplication) until W is found.
+The value of T can be determined easily using O(l)modular multiplications only, by iteratively generating $G^{-l}, G^{-l+1}, G^{-l+2}, \ldots$ (each time using one multiplication) until W is found.
 Asymptotically, the work does therefore not increase for the authorities (at most two multiplications per voter).
-Note also that the computation of $\log_G W$ may be done by any party because the result is verifiable (5).
+Note also that the computation of $\log_G W$ may be done by any party because the result is verifiable.